bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="Logos for Bootstrap 5 and 4." />
 </p>
 Hi, everybody.
-Let\'s talk about Bootstrap 4 and 5.
-In this class I\'ve
+Let&apos;s talk about Bootstrap 4 and 5.
+In this class I&apos;ve
 been talking about Bootstrap 3 exclusively.
-Those are the materials I covered in the slides, and that\'s where the classes came from.
+Those are the materials I covered in the slides, and that&apos;s where the classes came from.
 But now that Bootstrap 4 & 5 are available does it matter?
 How will it affect you?
 Well, just so you know, when Bootstrap 3 came out it completely killed Bootstrap 2.0.
 There were way too many incompatible changes.
-So, if you wrote your site using Bootstrap 2, and you tried to convert or add Bootstrap 3 elements to it, it just didn\'t work it died.
+So, if you wrote your site using Bootstrap 2, and you tried to convert or add Bootstrap 3 elements to it, it just didn&apos;t work it died.
 Luckily for us with Bootstrap 4 they worked much harder to make the two compatible.

-They\'re still developing it, but I can tell you that Bootstrap 5 will be one hell of a lot faster and better than both 3 and 4.
-They\'ve switched from a kind of language called Less to one called Sass that\'s just going to be faster creating the things that you need.
-They\'re going to include a new grid tier, so we had our extra small, small, medium, and large.
-There\'s going to be something in addition, so it won\'t kill the other ones.
+They&apos;re still developing it, but I can tell you that Bootstrap 5 will be one hell of a lot faster and better than both 3 and 4.
+They&apos;ve switched from a kind of language called Less to one called Sass that&apos;s just going to be faster creating the things that you need.
+They&apos;re going to include a new grid tier, so we had our extra small, small, medium, and large.
+There&apos;s going to be something in addition, so it won&apos;t kill the other ones.
 There are going to be new customization options.
 If you remember when you downloaded Bootstrap 3 there were all these options that you could add for things that you wanted to change.
 You can expect even more in Bootstrap 4.
-One other thing I just wanted to mention because I know that we\'ve talked about it a little bit is that it\'s starting to use more fluid elements or fluid measurements.
-It can use rem and em units where before it didn\'t use them.
-And hopefully if you\'ve been paying attention through this whole class.
-If you get involved in a conversation you can nod and say, yeah, rem, em, good stuff, and actually kind of know what you\'re talking about.
-And that always feels good when you\'re hanging out with techie people.
+One other thing I just wanted to mention because I know that we&apos;ve talked about it a little bit is that it&apos;s starting to use more fluid elements or fluid measurements.
+It can use rem and em units where before it didn&apos;t use them.
+And hopefully if you&apos;ve been paying attention through this whole class.
+If you get involved in a conversation you can nod and say, yeah, rem, em, good stuff, and actually kind of know what you&apos;re talking about.
+And that always feels good when you&apos;re hanging out with techie people.

-If you\'re interested in learning more about Bootstrap 4 or 5 you can download the new code at this URL. v4- alpha.getbootstrap.com.
-Whenever they\'re referring to software in alpha version that means it hasn\'t been completely tested yet.
-It\'s safe for you to download, but there\'s probably going to be bugs.
-The other thing you can do is you can follow the blog as they talk about the different things they\'re adding or deleting from bootstrap.
+If you&apos;re interested in learning more about Bootstrap 4 or 5 you can download the new code at this URL. v4- alpha.getbootstrap.com.
+Whenever they&apos;re referring to software in alpha version that means it hasn&apos;t been completely tested yet.
+It&apos;s safe for you to download, but there&apos;s probably going to be bugs.
+The other thing you can do is you can follow the blog as they talk about the different things they&apos;re adding or deleting from bootstrap.

-If you\'re considering jumping into Bootstrap 4, I think this is a great idea if you really want to be a serious developer.
+If you&apos;re considering jumping into Bootstrap 4, I think this is a great idea if you really want to be a serious developer.
 It always helps to be on that cutting edge in web development and really anything techie.
-I hope what I helped you understand was that learning bootstrap 3 is really useful and you\'re going to be able to use it for long time.
+I hope what I helped you understand was that learning bootstrap 3 is really useful and you&apos;re going to be able to use it for long time.
-Bootstrap 4 can only make things better, so if it\'s something you\'re interested in, go ahead.
+Bootstrap 4 can only make things better, so if it&apos;s something you&apos;re interested in, go ahead.
 I myself am excited to see where it goes.

 ## Week 4-29.
 Conclusion

 Congratulations everybody.
-I\'m really glad that we had this chance to learn about responsive design.
+I&apos;m really glad that we had this chance to learn about responsive design.

-Responsive design is really a key component to any type of web development you\'re going to do today.
+Responsive design is really a key component to any type of web development you&apos;re going to do today.
 It touches on user experience, graphical design, coding, every single element.
-And that\'s why I really like to keep it towards the end so people can get the most out of it.
+And that&apos;s why I really like to keep it towards the end so people can get the most out of it.
 One other extra thing, that I also mention that people are even more excited about, is that responsive design can also affect search engine optimization.

 If you do it right, people are going to be led to your page more and more.
-Also, I\'m really glad we had the chance to learn how to use frameworks, such as Bootstrap.
-Learning how to do frameworks may seem like a cop-out sometimes, because you\'re not writing your own code, but it couldn\'t be further from the truth.
-You\'re getting great experience understanding concepts.
-You get to use other people\'s classes, experience linking to other files.
-Believe me, debugging your code when you try to use other people\'s code is not a cop-out, it\'s a really great learning experience.
+Also, I&apos;m really glad we had the chance to learn how to use frameworks, such as Bootstrap.
+Learning how to do frameworks may seem like a cop-out sometimes, because you&apos;re not writing your own code, but it couldn&apos;t be further from the truth.
+You&apos;re getting great experience understanding concepts.
+You get to use other people&apos;s classes, experience linking to other files.
+Believe me, debugging your code when you try to use other people&apos;s code is not a cop-out, it&apos;s a really great learning experience.

 So, what next?
 What should you do once you finish this class?
 Well, you